ajuna-network/Ajuna.SDK.Demos/README.md

 ## What is the Ajuna.SDK.Demos Repository
 This repository contains basic examples of how this .NET toolchain can be used.

-**IMPORTANT:** This repository is currently in a Work in Progress state since we will be constantly enriching it in the coming weeks/months.
+**IMPORTANT:** it is currently in a Work in Progress state since we will be constantly enriching it in the coming weeks/months.

 ## Demos Structure